-5.1 Positive Feedback
+Positive Feedback

-We will actively record positive feedback and when compliments are received this will be forwarded to the service manager, who will then pass this on to any colleagues involved.
+We will actively record feedback and compliments.
+These will be shared with service managers, who will then pass this on to the colleagues involved.

-5.2 Learning from complaints & reporting
+Learning from complaints & reporting

-Aspire Housing will complete an annual self-assessment against the Housing Ombudsman's Complaint Handling Code, which will be signed off by both a customer group and Board and will be made available to customers online.
+Aspire Housing will complete an annual self-assessment against the Housing Ombudsman's Complaint Handling Code, which will be signed off by both OASIS customer group and Aspire Board; this will also be made available to customers online.

-The Housing Ombudsman publish an annual landlord report, detailing cases and outcomes which is available on their website: housing-ombudsman.org.uk
+The Housing Ombudsman publish an annual landlord report, detailing cases and outcomes which is available on their website: housing-ombudsman.org.uk.

-The Board will receive quarterly updates on common themes, resolution times and actions taken, plus an annual review.
+The Aspire Board will receive quarterly updates on common themes, resolution times and actions taken, plus an annual review.

 Managers receive weekly reports on complaints received and resolution times in order that issues can be identified quickly, and resolution times are managed.
 A monthly report identifies themes, actions already taken and recommendations.
+All complaint information will be recorded, and performance information will be produced and provided to Senior Managers.
+Themes and trends will be assessed by Senior Management to identify any potential systemic issues, serious risks or policies and procedures that may need reviewing.
+The themes and trends will also be used to inform training requirements for staff and contractors.

-An internal complaints panel will also regularly review complaints and feedback and will ensure findings are used to help us identify areas for improvement in our services.
+An internal complaints panel will also regularly review complaint handling performance will ensure findings are used to help us identify areas for improvement in our services.